COMPSCI331-2021/asg-concert/README.md

 #### 2) Develop a RESTful Web service
 Develop a JAX-RS Web service that exposes the required functionality.
 In developing the service, you should define an appropriate REST interface in terms of resource URIs and HTTP methods.

+#### 3) Document some design choices and the organisation of your team
+Create a document named `Organisation.md` containing the following details:

+- Summary of what each team member did and how the team was organised.
+For example, the team may discuss the domain model together but only one person implements.
+This will mean we might only see commits from that person, and wonder if the other members were involved.
+A short explanation in `Organisation.md` will help this.
+It could be a couple of sentences for each member or a simple *All members participated about the same for everything* (in which case the logs should reflect this).
+- Short description of the strategy used to minimise the chance of concurrency errors (2-3 sentences)
+- Short description of how the domain model is organised (2-3 sentences)

 Points to consider
 ----------